MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 For the list of features we've released for the Microsoft 365 admin center, see [What's new in the Microsoft 365 admin center](whats-new-in-preview.md).

 ## In the works
-Here's a list of features that will most-likely be released in July or later.
+Here's a list of features that will most-likely be released soon.

 ### Settings redesign
 **Settings** is being reorganized to have the **Services & add-ins**, **Security & privacy**, and **Organization profile** settings on a single list page and these settings will be searchable from the list view.